 The winter season brings enough despair, with cold and flu season, frigid temperatures, and the constant need for deicer.
 But in addition to sickness and the nasty cold, the cool season can also come with a particular plumbing program – frozen pipes.

-When the temperatures drop down below freezing and the water in your pipes freeze and swell, it can cause anything from a small leak, to a full-fledge flooding of your home.
-HouseLogic.com published that water damage from broken pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.
+When the temperatures drop down below freezing and the water in your pipes freeze and swell, it can cause anything from a tiny leak, to a full-fledge flooding of your home.
+HouseLogic.com published that water damage from burst pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.

 So what can you do if you think your pipes may be frozen?
 Service Experts Heating & Air Conditioning is here to with a few tips.